vdesdoigts/alloy-bootstrap/README.md

     * Custom splash
     $ ticons -a splashes `pwd`/app/assets/splash-2024x2024.jpg --no-nine
     You can provide a 2024x2024 pixels image to create your splashes.
 Be careful to center your logo.
+Since 0.10.0 if you give --width <width> and --height <height> then TiCons will try not to crop that area, taken from the centre of the input image.

  * Assets